Infinite critical boson non-Fermi liquid on heterostructure interfaces: Critical boson contour

-Here we consider the coupling of the fermions to the bosonic modes.
-In the paramagnetic phase, the bosonic modes are fully gapped and do not appear at the low energies, thus the bosonic modes do not have qualitative impacts on the fermions on the Fermi surface.
+Here we consider the coupling between the fermions on the Fermi surface and the bosonic modes.
+In the paramagnetic phase, the bosonic modes are fully gapped and do not appear at low energies, thus the bosonic modes do not have qualitative impacts on the fermions on the Fermi surface.
 The fermion sector is a conventional Fermi liquid.
 We focus on the critical region where the CBC is relevant.
-Due to the CBC, each fermion mode (${\bf k}_1$ in Fig.~\ref{fig2}) on the Fermi surface is scattered to two other fermion modes (${\bf k}_2$ and ${\bf k}_3$ in Fig.~\ref{fig2}) on the Fermi surface.
-As the fermion mode at ${\bf k}_2$ is further coupled to the fermion mode at ${\bf k}_4$, eventually the whole Fermi surface would be strongly coupled together except when the radius of the boson contour is commensurate with the Fermi momentum.
+Due to the CBC, each fermion mode (${\bm k}_1$ in Fig.~\ref{fig2}) on the Fermi surface is scattered to two other fermion modes (${\bm k}_2$ and ${\bm k}_3$ in Fig.~\ref{fig2}) on the Fermi surface.
+As the fermion mode at ${\bm k}_2$ is further coupled to the fermion mode at ${\bm k}_4$, eventually the whole Fermi surface would be strongly coupled together except when the radius of the boson contour is commensurate with the Fermi momentum.
 The commensurability condition is established when multiple scatterings by the CBC bring the fermion back to the starting spot on the Fermi surface, {\sl i.e.}

 where $m$ and $n$ are both integers.
 This means, $n$-times scattering is able to bring the fermion to encircle the Fermi surface $m$ times and return to the starting point.
-For the commensurate case, the physics is very much like the hotspot theory for the antiferromagnetic fermion criticality, and thus can be effectively reduced to the coupling between the $n$ fermion modes coupled with the relevant critical boson modes that connect them.
-For more generic cases, such a commensurability condition cannot be satisfied.
-All the modes on the Fermi surface would be coupled together by the CBC.
-The CBC strongly scatters the low-energy fermions on the Fermi surface, leading to a drastic change for the fermionic quasiparticles at low temperatures.
-We will analyze this piece of physics in the later sections.
+For the commensurate case, the physics may look like the `hotspot theory' for the AFM quantum criticality where the hotspots of the Fermi surface connected by the AFM ordering wavevectors become critical, and here each fermion on the Fermi surface is coupled to the a finite number of fermion modes connected by the relevant critical boson modes.
+But there is a key difference.
+In the current case, all the fermions on the Fermi surface are critical, while there exist a finite number of critical fermions for the AFM quantum criticality.